DataFire/Integrations/integrations/generated/azure_recoveryservicessiterecovery_service/README.md

   * vhdName `string`: VHD name.
   * vhdType `string`: VHD type.

+### ComputeSizeErrorDetails
+* ComputeSizeErrorDetails `object`: Represents the error used to indicate why the target compute size is not applicable.
+  * message `string`: The error message.
+  * severity `string`: The severity of the error.

 ### ConfigurationSettings
 * ConfigurationSettings `object`: Replication provider specific settings.
   * instanceType `string`: Gets the class type.
 Overriden in derived classes.